Is Yoga Enough to Build Your Bones?

 But that’s not exactly what she was getting at.
 Her bold and unsubstantiated statement is something that I hear from many exercise leaders.
 They refer to studies of resistance training and bone health and say that yoga does not provide what weight training does.
 It is a misleading, if not outright false, interpretation of the exercise studies to declare that “yoga is not enough” (compared to weight training) when the fact is that comparing yoga to weight training for bone health has never been studied.
 These statements are extrapolating, hypothesizing, and narrowly defining “yoga” as physical poses, while majorly discounting the value of the other benefits of yoga for our bone health.

 Studying yoga scientifically is tricky because “yoga” is a broad spectrum of many different styles and practices.
-The one study by Dr. Fishman that was specifically looking at practicing Iyengar-style yoga poses vs. Osteoporosis is often dismissed because it was not a randomized controlled study.
+The one study by Dr. Fishman that was specifically looking at practicing Iyengar-style yoga poses vs. Osteoporosis is often dismissed because it was not a well designed study, so the results it claims are in question.

 I think it would be really interesting to try to design a study that did compare weight training to specific yoga practices for bone health but in the meantime we can consider the fact that yoga and found to be effective in helping many other health conditions like stress, anxiety, auto-immune conditions treated by steroids, alcoholism, depression, high blood pressure, and others that contribute to some of the root causes to osteoporosis, or potentially to falls.